GoInterject/GoInterject.github.io/bApps/InterjectTraining/Capital/CapitalInput.md

 ___
  ![](/images/WCNTraining/Capital/CapitalInput_Error_MissingColumns.png)

-*The local version of the report has been been changed and will not longer save correctly.
+*The local version of the report has been been changed and will no longer save correctly.
 Get the newest version of the report from the library.*

 ___
 ![](/images/WCNTraining/Capital/CapitalInput_Error_MissingFields.png)